smartsystemslab-uf/CAPSL/README.md

-# CAPSL
-# Component Authentication Process for Sandboxed Layouts
+# CAPSL: The Component Authentication Process for Sandboxed Layouts

 This repository holds the sources of the CAPSL tool that can be utilized to automatically generate a hardware sandbox for an untrusted IP in your hardware system.
 This repo is currently managed by